Maryland and DC Estate Tax Planning

 Even if you don’t consider yourself “ultra-wealthy,” you may reach the threshold quickly when factoring in:

-- Real estate value (especially in Bethesda or Potomac)
+- Real estate value

 - Retirement accounts and life insurance